 The screenplay for Edgar Wright’s Baby Driver will be our guide on how to script the perfect car chase that makes the reader want to keep reading, and the viewer glued to the screen.

-A look at the script of Baby DriverFasten your seatbelt, it’s going to be quite a ride.
+2. Analyzing Baby DriverFasten your seatbelt, it’s going to be quite a ride.
 Baby Driver is one of the most action-packed films involving huge chase sequences.
 But don’t take my word for it, take a look at this chase scene example.

 From beginning to end, the scene has the pulse pounding.
 The filmmakers showed how to shoot a chase scene flawlessly.
 But how did the writer piece it together so well?
 Setup, character, and car selection all played a vital role.